ultracoldYEG/spinor-gpe/README.rst

 While this package is primarily built on NumPy, the main computational heavy-lifting is performed using PyTorch, a deep neural network library commonly used in machine learning applications.
 PyTorch has a NumPy-like interface, but a backend that can run either on a conventional processor or a CUDA-enabled NVIDIA(R) graphics card.
 Accessing a CUDA device will provide a significant hardware acceleration of the simulations.

-This package has been tested on Windows 10.
+This package has been tested on Windows, Mac, and Linux systems.

 View the documentation on `ReadTheDocs <https://spinor-gpe.readthedocs.io/en/latest/>`_